 Before joining the UUA Sue served as the minister of the Keene Unitarian Universalist Church in Keene, NH.
 As a lay leader, she was the President of the Unitarian Society of Northampton and Florence (MA) congregation.
 Sue's career before ministry was at the Housing Assistance Council, a $50 million community development loan fund serving the poorest rural communities in the United States.

 Sue is married to the Rev. Tandi Rogers.
-She lives in Boston, MA and Tacoma, WA.
+She lives in Tacoma, WA.